rogercoll/ethoracle/README.md

 ## Scripts

-- upateOracle.js => update the value ETH/USD of the Oracle contract. (private key to update the contract removed)
+- upateOracle.js => update the value ETH/USD of the Oracle contract with the actual value got from CoinGecko api.
+It exits after 3 block confirmations. (private key to update the contract removed)
 - howmanyusd.js => get the value of usd of x ethers. (node howmanyusd.js 3) //will return how much is worth 3 ethers in usd